Equidistribution of Hodge loci II: Equidistribution in terms of currents

 \begin{proposition} Let $Z$ be a closed subset of $S$ of measure $0$.
-Assume that ${\mu_n}$ converges vaguely to $\omega$ on $Z^c$.
-Then the following are equivalent: \begin{itemize} \item[(i)] $\mu_n$ converges vaguely to $\omega$ on $S$, \item[(ii)] for very compact subset $C \subset Z$ and every $\epsilon >0$, there exists an open neighborhood $U_\epsilon$ of $C$ such that
+Assume that ${\mu_n}$ converges weakly to $\omega$ on $Z^c$.
+Then the following are equivalent: \begin{itemize} \item[(i)] $\mu_n$ converges weakly to $\omega$ on $S$, \item[(ii)] for very compact subset $C \subset Z$ and every $\epsilon >0$, there exists an open neighborhood $U_\epsilon$ of $C$ such that

 \end{itemize} \end{proposition} Here, $\vert \mu_n\vert = \mu_n^+ + \mu_n^-$ denotes the total variation measure of $\mu$.